This page is currently being updated to support our school community with Home Learning, in preparation, if our Lock Down in 2021 continues.

 Your child’s classroom teacher will send a link to the zoom call via seesaw.
 This is a private link.

 All you will need to do is click on the link just before the meeting starts.
 The teacher will see that your child is waiting and will let them enter the meeting.

 Here is a short 3 minute video about zoom etiquette you may want to watch with your child before they begin: https://www.youtube.com/watch?v=urRBuzH-bRc

-Please bear in mind that this is new learning for our teachers.
+Please bear in mind that everything does not always go to plan.
 We may experience technical difficulties and some of you may have difficulty connecting.
 Let’s have a bit of fun and see how we get on.